Anthony van Leeuwen, Author of LGBTQ Originals

 In my Junior year, my English teacher--Sister Irene--was also very positive about my writing.
 She was a super positive person who gave complimentary and genuine comments about the writing I did for her class.
 Sister Irene allowed her students to pick our subjects for our research papers--with some guidelines--and expressed general interest and curiosity in learning from what we had chosen to write about.
 Which made me feel as if unconsciously, I was teaching Siter Irene something, too, which doubled the sense of encouragement I received from her.

-So, my writing roots are a combination of those rare and special human beings--teachers--who saw something in my writing and encouraged it, as well as the cute boy that I wanted to be near...."all day-hey long."
+So, my writing roots are a combination of those rare and special human beings--teachers--who saw something in my writing and encouraged it, as well as the cute boys who guided me like Pepe Le Pew who I wanted to be near...."all day-hey long."

 Twenty-seven years of life and five books later...